 Buy Bromelain tablets

-Suggested Use: 1or 2 bromelain tablets daily or as suggested by your health care provider.
+Suggested Use and dosage: 1or 2 bromelain tablets daily or as suggested by your health care provider.
 If you have a delicate, easily irritated stomach, take with meals.

 GDU is a standard measure of activity.

 Bromelain side effects, safety,

 toxicity, extended use, allergy

 Bromelain supplements do not seem to have any obvious side effects.
 The use of a bromelain supplement at 800 mg a day was used on a group of patients for a period of 12 weeks without any significant side effects reported.

 I was wondering what if any information / opinions you

 have on the safety / effectiveness of bromelain mainly for digestive purposes.
 I

 have read it is supposedly helpful also for the heart, but that it should be

 Thus far it appears to a be a safe natural product.